VictorColomb/conways-game-of-life/README.md

 See detailed information on the related page [here](https://viccol961.github.io/IN101_project/additional_features.html).

-* Options parser for `app-naive-conway`
+* Options parser for `app-naive-conway`.
-* Possibility to consider the universe as a torus
+* Possibility to consider the universe as a torus.
+* Decided to use PBM standard for the output images instead of the PPM standard.